theta360developers/plugin-guide/docs/concept.md

 I changed my LG for the Theta V due to 4k video and much superior seaming of the images, but unfortunately found out that for interval shooting I need to press the button on the app, not the camera, with is a pain… other pilots use the wired ca-3 remote shutter with is also clumsy…
 Can’t get my head around the fact that the Theta doesn’t have a wireless remote shutter, and the camera button will only take still images even though it is set for interval shooting through the control app…

-### To build this plug-in, here's a possible Spec Sheet
+### To build this plug-in, here's a possible Project Requirements

 * Plug-in inside of camera handles timelapse
 * Shutter button starts/stops timelapse